Posts

 The bible talks about burning cursed objects (Deut 7:5,25,26; Ex 32:20; 1 Chron 14:12) .
 The Christians burned their curious arts in Acts chapter 19 for example (Acts 19:19).
 I was under demonic oppression for years.
 I finally burned my heavy metal CDs as an act of faith.
 I experienced major deliverance during the burning of those CDs.
 I saw fowl like or bat-like demons swirl out of the fire and leave while my head was spinning so much I thought I was going to fall down.
 It felt like I lost 50 pounds in the spirit.
 I could think much clearer.
 I was FREE!
 Those thoughts that used to plague me had stopped.
 I never returned to that vomit (2 Peter 2:22)!
 Heavy metal is a tool of the devil.
 It's there to steal the word of God that was sown in people's hearts (Mark 4:15; Matt 13:4,19).
 Once you burn your heavy metal collection, you will find out what I am talking about.
 You don't believe me?
 I didn't believe it either.
 I stepped out in faith.
 I was ...

-Theology I Learned from My Cat
+Theology I Learned from My Cat: Drawing Near to an Infinite God

 Image